benhowell/benhowell.github.com/_drafts/open_plan_office_is_not_cost_effective.md

 <br/>

 "Open plan".
-Words that make an introvert cringe and an extrovert jump for joy and then talk at someone about it for the next ten minutes preventing you from thinking straight.
+Words that make an introvert cringe and an extrovert jump for joy and then talk at someone about it for the next ten minutes preventing you from thinking straight and therefore getting any work done[^1].

 Ah, knowledge work.
 Software engineering, design, development, programming, whatever you want to call what we do, it all requires at least a small amount of concentration and as little cognitive distraction and annoyance as is practicable (particularly visual and aural).
 Great.
 Oh yeah, a bit of respect for the mental difficulty and professionalism of our trade wouldn't go astray either.
 <br/>